 #7.
 Ride and Walk to reach Anse Cocos on La Digue Island

-Most of the tourists come to La Dique for a day trip, only to visit Ane Source d’Argent, often regarded as the most famous and most photographed beach in Seychelles.
+Most tourists come to La Dique for a day trip to visit Anse Source d’Argent, often regarded as the most famous and most photographed beach in Seychelles.
 But the most famous doesn’t mean the most beautiful.

-For me, Anse Cocos is the most beautiful beach on La Digue and one of the top things you can’t miss in Seychelles!
+For me, Anse Cocos is the most beautiful beach on La Digue and one of the best things you can’t miss in Seychelles!

-Ride your bike along a slowly ascending hill to get to Grand Anse, around 6 kilometres/30 minutes ride from the jetty; it’s not well signposted so check out before on google maps or ask around.
+Ride your bike along a slowly ascending hill to get to Grand Anse, around 6 kilometers/30 minutes ride from the jetty; it’s not well signposted, so check out before on google maps or ask around.
 Once you arrive at Grand Anse, leave your bike near the nearby restaurant and take the trail to Petite Anse: it’s a 10-minute easy hike through lush forest.
 From Petite Anse, hike another 30 minutes until you reach Anse Cocos.
-The hike is a little bit more challenging, depending on your fitness level, the rocks can be slippery, so wear some proper shoes.
-Once here, you will encounter gorgeous golden sand, fantastic scenery and clear water.
+The hike is slightly more challenging, depending on your fitness level; the rocks can be slippery, so wear some proper shoes.
+Once here, you will encounter gorgeous golden sand, fantastic scenery, and clear water.
 There aren’t many spots to hide from the burning sun, but if you come early, you might find some.

 Don’t leave this place without enjoying a delicious cold drink at the Coco Bar!